 I usually never put unrealistic deadlines on my costumes.
-The reason is that I did that ones.
+The reason is that I did that once.
 I planned to make Ysera in a very short time – she was the 2nd cosplay I ever made, and it was a very unrealistic time frame i made for her.
 As a result, I didn’t sleep for weeks and it got to the point that I’d get up at 5 in the morning to craft, go to work for 8 hours, then craft more.
 The result was horrible and I ended up throwing the towel in the ring and not bring her to the planned con,

 Ever since then, I have either not made any deadline at all or made sure there was more than half a year until deadline.
 Except with my Gamescom cosplays.
 Why?
 Because we’re in a group and it’s fun and we all need to match!
 We had a stupid idea that in 2 months, we’d gather materials and finish our cosplays.
 All good and well, except my boyfriend doesn’t sew, and he’s part of the group.
 So except a few armor pieces that he would make himself, I had to complete 2 costumes in little over 2 months.
 Everything that could go wrong, did go wrong.
 I made a beautiful corset – and had to start over from scratch, because the fabric I chose ripped.
 My sewing machine broke.
 The horns I spent hours artfully applying paper clay to cracked.
 Three days from the deadline, I am still missing so much stuff.
 I should have learned the first time.
 But I didn’t.
 Now I am paying the price by stressing like a mad person and growling at everyone around me.